-The ‘gig economy’ seems as if it has abruptly appeared on the scene as a new buzzword used by the millennial generation.
+The ‘gig economy’ itself appeared as abruptly as the millennial generation’s much used buzzword.
 However, this idea of ‘an alternative’ and often flexible, project-based work arrangement has been around since the 1900’s.
-Firstly, we spoke of it in the music industry and then it was adopted and used to describe any work where the services of a worker are needed for a limited period of time.
+First seen in the music industry and then adopted to describe any work where the services of a worker are needed for a limited period of time.

 But when exactly did this so called ‘gig economy’ gain traction and popularity?
 And what do we really mean when we use the word in the modern economy?